 - Being sponsors and temporary sponsors

 - Carrying the message of hope to others:

 - at retreats

-- in our individual program meetings: (for example) by posting flyers and ads, as well as talking to people who have couple issues about RCA,
+- in our individual program meetings, for example, by posting flyers and ads, as well as talking about RCA to people who have “couple issues”

-- informing the helping community (spiritual, medical, legal, and counseling),
+- by informing the helping community (spiritual, medical, legal, and counseling)

-- and by making a schedule of RCA meetings available.
+- by making a schedule of RCA meetings available

-- Serving on the World Service Organization Board of Trustees, or on a WSO Service Committee or volunteering.
+- Serving on the World Service Organization (WSO) Board of Trustees, or on a WSO Service Committee, or volunteering

 - Writing our couple story and sharing it with others (especially by having it published in the RCA Blue Book)